Kastobi/ci_ms2_aggregator/README.md

                             - owner: filters second table column, hover over link symbol to compare string between the last two slashes, appearing in bottom left of the browser
                             - keyword: filters last table column (keywords provided)
-                        - Adding/Removing chars to inputs modifies filters accordingly
+                        - Adding/Removing chars to the inputs modifies filters accordingly
                     - Popularity filter
-                        - The stars column of the table contains only elements, described by the label of the row.
+                        - The stars' column of the table contains only elements, described by the label of the row.
                             - Exception: "stars not provided": 0 is allowed
                         - The clicked row is highlighted
                         - Another click on selected row removes highlight and filter